learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Sublime.md

-# Introduction to Sublime Text
+# Introduction to Sublime

-Sublime Text is a text editor, which was created by Jon Skinner, that is supported on Windows, macOS, and Linux.
+Sublime is a text editor, which was created by Jon Skinner, that is supported on Windows, macOS, and Linux.
 This text editor has several benefits such as being free of charge, offering fast typing recognition speed, and providing numerous convenient editing features.

-## Installation of Sublime Text
+## Installation of Sublime
 1. Go to the [Sublime website](https://www.sublimetext.com/3) to install the latest version of the editor.

 2. install 1 pic <br/>